-The Southwest Center for Occupational and Environmental Health (SWCOEH) supports research, education and outreach in occupational and environmental health.
-The SWCOEH is housed within the Department of Epidemiology, Human Genetics and Environmental Sciences of the UTHealth School of Public Health and is under the leadership of Elaine Symanski, PhD who serves as Director.
+The Southwest Center for Occupational and Environmental Health (SWCOEH) supports research, education and outreach in occupational and environmental health funded by Grant #T42OH008421.
+This ERC grant is under the leadership of Sarah Felknor, DrPH and Jooyeon Hwang, MS, PhD who serve as ERC Director and Deputy Director.

 Board of Advisors